On orbit sets generated by semigroups of one-dimensional affine functions: Introduction

 Let $S \subset \mathbb R_+$~ be a discrete set.
 Then for any $x \geq 1$

 \end{theorem}

 Clearly, an upper bound for a multiset $\langle F : S\rangle^\#$ serves as a bound for the set $\langle F : S\rangle^\#$.

-The goal of this paper is to prove a lower bound on the size of one-dimensional orbit multisets, which complements the result of Erd\"os-Lagarias and provide almost linear bounds for the growth function of orbit sets the question of Erd\"os--Graham and answer them in the particular case of exact covering congruences.
+The goal of this paper is to prove a lower bound on the size of one-dimensional orbit multisets, which complements the result of Erd\H{o}s-Lagarias, to provide almost linear bounds for the growth function of the orbit sets from the question of Erd\H{o}s-Graham, and to answer the latter question in the special case of exact covering systems.